 The Double Peanut Butter Chocolate Cups I made last week were so good, I kept thinking I should come up with a variation.
 Truthfully, the first attempt was horrible.
-The theory was good—I was going for neapolitan with chocolate, vanilla, and strawberry layers (sounds good, right?!)… I’ll just have to work on the method, because the end product was terrible. ha.
+So I trashed it and tried again.
+The second attempt led me to these pb&j cups, and later I came up with a neopolitan version

-I found Navitas Naturals Twister Powder Superfruit Blend The only other thing I’ve made with this powder is chia jam—I think I made it first with just acai powder about a year ago.
-But ever since then, I’ve been using the twister powder—it tastes really good, but the color is a little less vibrant than the acai (which is why I added red food coloring to this recipe).
+I found Superfruit Powder for the low sugar option.
+The only other thing I’ve made with this powder is chia jam—I think I made it first with just acai powder about a year ago.
+But ever since then, I’ve been using the superfruit powder—it tastes really good, but the color is a little less vibrant than the acai (which is why I added red food coloring to this recipe–but you definitely don’t have to do that, or you could get creative and use beet juice or something. ha).

 PB&J Cups